-Learn how to paint wood furniture like a professional with these simple tips.
+Learn how to paint wood furniture like a professional with these simple painting tips.

 Contrary to popular belief, you don’t need to be a pro to know how to paint wood furniture.
 Sure, you’ll probably need to take a few tries to paint with great finesse, but it sure is cheaper than hiring someone to do it.